Lenore Croudy, Chair

 Director, Risk Manager and Purchasing Agent.
-She is currently a board member of the
+She is currently an advisory board member

-Institute, as well as its National Policy Council.
-Ms. Joseph is also serving her
+the Arab-American Institute, as well as its National Policy Council.
+Ms. Joseph also

 A former president of the Michigan Public Risk Management Association, Ms. Joseph

 previously served as a board member of the Genesee County YWCA, Easter Seals, Michigan

-Women's Foundation, Flint Area Convention and Visitors Bureau, Planned Parenthood
+Women's Commission, Michigan Women's Foundation, Flint Area Convention and Visitors

 Bureau, Planned Parenthood of East Central Michigan, Planned Parenthood of Michigan,